No More Disposable Plastic Straws

 Essential accessory: the brush to help you clean your metal, bamboo and glass straws.

-And when you go out, bring your own straw, packed in a cute Straw Sleeve or in your bamboo utensils set!
+And when you go out, bring your own straw, packed with your bamboo or stainless steel utensil set, in a cute utensil wrap.

 Isn’t it way better than plastic? ;-)